georgiPavlov/WaterPlantApp/PROJECT_SETUP.md

 - Consult the API documentation
 - Contact the development team

-This setup guide provides a comprehensive foundation for running WaterPlantApp in both development and production environments.
+This setup guide provides a foundation for running WaterPlantApp in both development and production environments.
 Follow the steps carefully and refer to the troubleshooting section if you encounter any issues.